renatocaliari/contornos/docs/en/contornos.md

 **Rules:**
 * The strategy of a contorno must be aligned with the strategy of the external contorno.
-* The strategy is proposed by the guardian of the contorno and defined in an integrative decision on the external contorno, in which the guardian participates.
-Anyone in the contorno can suggest changes to the strategy to the guardian of the contorno.
+* The strategy is proposed by the guardian of the contorno and defined in an integrative decision on the contorno.

 **It is recommended that when changing a strategy:**
-* the indicators are revised to include the new strategy.
+* the indicators are revised to reflect the new strategy.
 * projects are reprioritized according to the new strategy.

 ## Process (’How?’)